Highlights of Everest Base Camp Premium Trekking Package

 Chandragiri Hills: The Chandragiri Hills lie on the southwest side of Thankot.
 To reach the hill station, tourists need to book a cable car (ropeway) that lasts 17 minutes and takes them to an altitude of 2,551 meters.
 On the top of the hill, a temple is located, which is dedicated to the Hindu deity Baleshwor Mahadev.
 The station offers a magnificent view of the Himalayan range, including Annapurna and Everest.

-Is Everest Base Camp Premium Trekking Right for You?
+Is the Everest Base Camp premium trek package right for you?

 The Everest Base Camp premium trekking is a comprehensive, meticulously planned trekking package.
 It is mainly dedicated to trekkers who wish to enjoy the maximum possible amenities in the Everest region and enjoy the trek in comfort.